User37som/libbitcoin/bx-validate-tx.md

 The transaction is valid.
 ```
 ```
-The transaction is valid with unconfirmed inputs at index: 0, 2.
+The transaction is valid, with unconfirmed inputs at index: 0, 2.
 ```